Troubleshooting

 Note

-CDO's operations team attempted to migrate your SDC but was unsuccessful because they experienced a connection issue.
+Security Cloud Control's operations team attempted to migrate your SDC but was unsuccessful because they experienced a connection issue.

 Please follow the steps below to correct the connection issue.
 Once this problem is resolved, we will be able to proceed with the migration.